Last Updated: October 2019

 Current Market Trends

-Although the Italian domestic medical market (including dental and optical medical devices) was estimated at approximately USD 8.7 billion in 2015, and is expected to grow by 1% in 2017, there are major constraints to the sector development.
-The two most significant factors are the healthcare cost-containment measures together with the late payment of public hospitals, which account for 70 percent of medical devices sales.
+Although the Italian domestic medical market (including dental and optical medical devices) was estimated at approximately $9.7 billion in 2017, and is expected to grow by 1% in 2018, there are major constraints to the sector development.
+The two most significant factors are the healthcare cost-containment measures together with the late payment of public hospitals, which account for 70% of medical device sales.

-Foreign companies represent 8.2 percent of the total number of companies producing medical devices.
+Foreign companies represent 8.2% of the total number of companies producing medical devices.
 Industry giants such Siemens, Philips, Hitachi and Toshiba are well represented in the market.
-A significant number of U.S. manufacturers of medical equipment are also present in the Italian healthcare market (about 60 companies with 5,700 employees and USD 2.7 billion domestic revenue).
-Some U.S. suppliers maintain wholly owned subsidiaries in Italy and sell equipment imported from the United States or from plants in other foreign countries, such as Johnson & Johnson, Medtronic, and GE Healthcare.
+A significant number of U.S. manufacturers of medical equipment are also present in the Italian healthcare market (about 60 companies with 5,700 employees and $2.7 billion domestic revenue).
+Some U.S. suppliers maintain wholly-owned subsidiaries in Italy and sell equipment imported from the U.S. or from plants in other foreign countries, such as Johnson & Johnson, Medtronic, and GE Healthcare.

-Italian companies are typically small or medium sized and are mainly concentrated in six regions: Lombardy, Emilia Romagna, Veneto, Lazio, Toscana and Piemonte.
-The sector is highly innovative and there are about 214 start-ups among which 67 percent received public financing.
+Italian companies are typically small or medium sized and are mainly concentrated in six regions: Lombardy, Emilia Romagna, Veneto, Lazio, Toscana, and Piemonte.
+The sector is highly innovative and there are about 334 start-ups, among which 67% receive public financing.

 With increasing attention on reforming and improving healthcare management, medical device companies providing services and solutions as add-ons to their products will also have opportunities in the Italian market.
 The services will enhance the value proposition of existing products for patients (e.g. services to identify the appropriate patients for the use of a device, training for nurses on new procedures and products, partnership with hospitals to increase efficiency).

-The European e-Health market has an estimated annual value of around USD 20 billion with an annual growth of 3 percent.
-Considering that the demand for healthcare products and services will rise significantly in coming years, the information technology applied to the healthcare systems is a key enabler for delivering more effective and efficient health care.
+The European e-health market has an estimated annual value of around $20 billion with an annual growth of 3%.
+Considering that the demand for healthcare products and services will rise significantly in coming years, the information technology applied to healthcare systems is a key enabler for delivering more effective and efficient healthcare.

-In Italy, the ICT expenditures in healthcare are estimated at USD 1.4 billion corresponding to 1.2% of the total healthcare expenditures, which is limited compared to other countries (2.5% to 3%).
-Following a slight growth of the ICT budget in 2014, in 2015 expenditures in digital health has declined and the adoption of digital instruments in healthcare remain fragmented.
+In Italy, ICT expenditures in healthcare in 2018 were estimated at $ 1.6 billion corresponding to 1.4% of total healthcare expenditures, which is limited compared to other countries (2.5% to 3%).
+Despite the 7% increase compared to 2017 expenditures, the adoption of digital instruments in healthcare remains fragmented.

-All medical products and equipment imported into Italy require a notification to the Italian Ministry of Health (MOH).
-The designated competent authority for medical devices is the Directorate General of Medical Devices and Pharmaceutical Services at the Ministry of Health.
+All medical products and equipment imported into Italy require a notification to the Italian Ministry of Health (MoH).
+The designated competent authority for medical devices is the Directorate General of Medical Devices and Pharmaceutical Services at the MoH.

-All new–to-market medical devices must go through an on-line device registration process with the Italian Ministry of Health to be placed in the Italian market.
-Information on registration procedures is available on the Ministry of Health’s website (in English) as follows:
+All new–to-market medical devices must go through an online device registration process with the Italian MoH to be placed in the Italian market.
+Information on registration procedures is available on the MoH’s website (in English) as follows:

-In October 2012, the Ministry of Health determined the maximum reimbursement rates for the compensation of services provided in the hospital sector and in the rehabilitation and long-term care.
+In October 2012, the MoH determined the maximum reimbursement rates for the compensation of services provided in the hospital sector and in rehabilitation and long-term care.

-Italy has faced in the past long payment delays from the public healthcare institutions.
-In the last years, the average time to pay is gradually being reduced.
-According to Assobiomedica (the Italian trade association for medical devices), the average payment time was 166 days in September 2015.
+Italy has, in the past, faced payment delays from the public healthcare institutions.
+In the last few years, the average time to pay has gradually been reduced.
+According to Assobiomedica (the Italian trade association for medical devices), the average payment time was 133 days in 2017

 There are no significant trade barriers or limitations on imports of U.S. goods.
 Technical specifications are essentially those established by the EU, which have been incorporated into Italian law.